Resources

 Consumer Information Guide to Assisted Living by Minnesota Department of Health.

-Need Assisted Living?
-A brochure by the Minnesota Board of Aging.
+Information on Housing including Assisted Living Facilities, a brochure by the Minnesota Board of Aging.

 Time Slips (creative story telling for persons with dementia), provided by TimeSlips Creative.